hsiaoyi0504/c-cpp-notes/README.md

 Outputs consist of (a) a PDF of the slides, (b) source files for all the examples.

-All the shel commands are run within a Docker image.
+All the shell commands are run within a Docker image.
 We use this image from Docker Hub:

 * [`benlangmead/fedora-cpp-slides`](https://hub.docker.com/r/benlangmead/fedora-cpp-slides/)